History Week 2016: Neighbours

 During History Week 2016 the History Council of NSW is once again offering the Speaker Connect program, which aims to connect professional and academic historians with suburban and regional organisations.
 Member organisations in regional and suburban NSW are offered the opportunity to receive speakers during History Week.
 The History Council of NSW will provide event management and publicity support and cover the speakers’ travel costs.

 The History Council of NSW offers an honorarium to all speakers for their services.
 Alternatively, speakers can contribute their fee as a donation towards program costs.
-The History Council of NSW will cover all travel costs for speakers.
-Applicants must be members of the History Council of NSW.
-Applications close 30 June 2016.
+The History Council of NSW will cover travel costs for speakers within NSW.

 About History Week